Deluxe Big Island Snorkeling Adventure

 You will enjoy about 3/4 hour snorkeling at Captain Cook Monument and watch dolphins and flying fish when cruising the rugged Kona coastline.

 Please arrive at 7:30 am for check-in.
 Boarding closes at 7:50 am so don’t miss the boat!

-Entering the calm waters of Kealakekua Bay, you get to snorkel with tropical fish, above coral gardens, and with luck, watch Hawaiian spinner dolphins, green sea turtles, and humpback whales (during whale watching season – November to March).
+Entering the calm waters of Kealakekua Bay you will snorkel with colorful tropical fish, above emerald green coral gardens and with luck watch Hawaiian spinner dolphins, green sea turtles & humpback whales (During whale watching season – November to March).

-See where the famous explorer James Cook first arrived in Hawaii, and visit the site of the historic Ka`awaloa village and Hawaiian Royalty.
+See where the famous explorer James Cook first arrived in Hawaii.
+You will travel close to the site of historic Ka`awaloa village and the home of Hawaiian Royalty.

 The activity usually runs in light rain and other moderate weather conditions, but the seller may cancel the activity up to an hour before the start time in the event of severe or unsafe weather conditions.
 If the seller cancels the event due to severe weather at the scheduled tour time, ticket-holders will be allowed to reschedule tickets (subject to availability) or receive credit for a future event or receive a refund.
 Trips may also be canceled if minimum passenger counts are not met.
 Trips canceled due to insufficient passenger counts are fully refunded.